lamarwhitej/rst/OsaDEPLOY.md

     - rerun playbook

-OpenStack Installation (__RIGHT HERE__ Ala Add estimate times so people will know since these take more time than other commands)
+OpenStack Installation
 -----------------------
+(__RIGHT HERE__ Ala Add estimate times for running playbooks so people will know since these take more time than other commands.
+They will know if they can take a coffee break or let it run and travel home, etc.)

 move to openstack-ansible repository: